Floris-Buyse-FB/Deep_Learning/chapter_15/chapter-15-theoretical-questions.md

 - Conv1D Layers
 - causal padding
-- Works the same as "same" padding but only adds padding to the left
+- "same" padding adds zeros to left and right, causal only adds zeros to the left
 - It does this to prevent the model from "looking in the future"

 ## 9. Suppose we want to predict the Google "Close" stock price for the next day using the following data